k3ll3x/WAV-shifter/README.md

 	ch0xf
 	1<<ch

-Remember always tu use the variable ch, because ch is the readed char from audio.wav
+Remember always to use the variable ch, because ch is the readed char from audio.wav

 Enjoy Listening to new.wav